canonical/iot-field-example-snaps/using-docker/README.md

 #### `jenkins{1,2}`

-Two Docker containers are created which include a specific volume in order to share relevant files and configuration.
+Two Docker containers are created which declare a specific volume in order to share relevant files and configuration.